-Columbia’s World Health Organization Collaborating Centre for Capacity Building and Training in Global Mental Health (Columbia WHO CC), formerly the Columbia Global Mental Health Program, is an organization based at Columbia University Medical Center that champions innovative research, education, and advocacy in global mental health.
-The Columbia WHO CC is run by the Columbia-WHO Center for Global Mental Health.
+Columbia University’s World Health Organization Collaborating Centre for Capacity Building and Training in Global Mental Health (Columbia WHO CC), formerly the Columbia Global Mental Health Program, is based in Columbia University’s Department of Psychiatry, Vagelos College of Physicians and Surgeons.
+Dr. Kathleen M. Pike serves as the Director of the Columbia WHO Collaborating Centre.

-Dr. Geoffrey Reed leads the initiative as Senior Project Officer for ICD-11 development, together with Dr. Kathleen Pike, who is the Director of the Columbia WHO CC, and Dr. Tahilia Rebello, who serves as the Project Coordinator.
+The Columbia WHO CC has been a leader in advancing the development and implementation of the Mental, Behavioural, and Neurodevelopmental Disorders chapter of the 11th edition of the International Classification of Disease (ICD-11).
+Dr. Geoffrey Reed leads the activities related to ICD-11 development, implementation, and training, working with Dr. Kathleen Pike and Dr. Tahilia Rebello.
 Other members of the global mental health community at Columbia serve as research collaborators along with a network of clinical researchers and institutions from around the globe.

-After a decade-long scientifically rigorous development process, the World Health Organization (WHO) will finalize and release the Clinical Descriptions and Diagnostic Guidelines (CDDG) for Mental, Behavioural, and Neurodevelopmental Disorders, mental health professionals must become familiar with changes introduced in the classification.
-It is critical that there are mechanisms in place for disseminating information about the key changes and how to implement them in clinical practice in an effective, clear, and widespread manner.
+With the release of the ICD-11 and accompanying Clinical Descriptions and Diagnostic Guidelines (CDDG) for Mental, Behavioural and Neurodevelopmental Disorders, mental health professionals must become familiar with changes introduced in the diagnostic system.
+The Columbia WHO CC has been active in the development of mechanisms for disseminating information about the key changes and how to implement them in clinical practice in an effective, clear, and widespread manner.